shlomimn/k8s-nodejs/README.md

      * **deployment.yaml & secret.yaml**

-       In deployment.yaml,I configured an env section which sets the above password as a env parameter.
+       In deployment.yaml, I configured an env section which sets the above password as a env parameter.

        Bellow you can see that the container gets the env parameter (when replacing the nodejs-api image with nginx image).